July 24, 2024

 It depends.

-• But directors also can be elected by written consent without an annual meeting (unless the certificate of incorporation provides otherwise) if: (i) the written consent is unanimous, or (ii) if less than unanimous, all the directorships that would have been up for election at the annual meeting were vacant and were filled by the consent.
-DGCL § 211(b).
+• Directors can also be elected by written consent without an annual meeting (unless the certificate of incorporation provides otherwise) if: (i) the written consent is unanimous, or (ii) if less than unanimous, all the directorships that would have been up for election at the annual meeting were vacant and were filled by the consent.
+DGCL §211(b).

-• A stockholder’s written consent must be: (i) on paper, or (ii) by means of a telegram, cablegram or other electronic transmission.
+• A stockholder’s written consent must be on (i) paper or (ii) by electronic transmission.

-• While written consents through electronic means will be deemed to have been signed on the date of transmission, “e-consents” are not effective until they have been reproduced in paper form and delivered to the company.
-DGCL § 228(d).
+• Written consents through electronic means will be deemed to have been signed on the date of its transmission.
+DGCL §228(d).

-• Written consents must be delivered to the corporation: (i) at the registered office in Delaware; (ii) at the principal place of business; or (iii) to the agent or officer having custody of the minutes of the stockholder meetings.
-DGCL § 228(c).
+• Written consents must be delivered to the corporation at (i) the registered office in Delaware; (ii) the principal place of business; or (iii) the agent or officer having custody of the minutes of the stockholder meetings.
+DGCL §228(c).

 • The consent is not effective until delivery.